plinkysynth/bib/docs/build_guide.md

 </p>

 ### Placing the hardware (but not soldering it)
-OK Now we're ready to put all the pots and sockets into Bib! prise the sandwich gently apart, and put the digital half aside - it's finished actually!
+OK Now we're ready to put all the pots and sockets into Bib! prise the sandwich gently apart, if you didn't already, and put the digital half aside - it's finished actually!
 (Feel free to have a celebratory cup of tea).
-Freshly revitalised, **remove the nuts and washers** from the knobs, then place them along with the 5 Thonk jack sockets, and don't forget the little 4 pin header - as shown below. **DONT SOLDER ANYTHING YET!** Just plop 'em in place, as shown.
+Freshly revitalised, **remove the nuts and washers** from the knobs, then place them along with the 5 Thonk jack sockets, and don't forget the little 4 pin header - as shown below. **DONT SOLDER ANYTHING YET!** Just plop 'em in place.
 The stereo pairs of thonkiconns actually share a single hole for the 'ground' pins, so it can be a bit fiddly, but you can do it!
 I believe in you!

 ![Parts](images/IMG_6326.jpeg)

 Why not solder them?
-Well, now is the exciting moment we get to place the front panel over the top of everything.
-The pots and thonkis should all go through the holes (did you remember to remove the pot nuts? good), perhaps after a little persuasion (good thing you didn't solder them right!) and then marvel at your achievement!
-Why not loosley screw the nuts back on top of the panel to the pots and thonkis - it's really starting to look like a music thing now!
+You'll see!
+Now is the exciting moment we get to place the front panel over the top of everything.
+The pots and thonkis should all go through the holes (did you remember to remove the pot nuts? good), perhaps after a little wiggling and persuasion (good thing you didn't solder them right!).
+The 4 pin header and the socket you soldered earlier should mesh together beautifully inside the sandwich.

+Take a moment to marvel at your achievement!
+I mean, why not loosley screw the nuts back on top of the panel to the pots and thonkis - it's really starting to look like a music thing now!

 ![Parts](images/IMG_6328.jpeg)

-### OK Now you can solder the hardware
+### OK, NOW you can solder the hardware
 (TODO: take a picture) At this point you should solder all of the pins poking through the bottom of the board.
 Don't forget any!
 The 3 pins of the main knob, and the pins of the thonkiconn that straddle the 6 pin SMD header, are especially hidden.
 I'll mark them in yellow boxes once I take a photo to replace this picture of a kitten:

 ![Not Kittens](images/kitten.webp)

 ### Hardware Victory
 My goodness!
 That was it!
 Just plug the digital board back into your freshly soldered analog board, forming a 3 level club sandwich of Bibness.
 Make sure you get it the right way around - as shown in the picture.
+If things are a little wonky, that's ok - look at mine!
+Wonky, but it works.
+That's the Bib way.

 ![Parts](images/IMG_6329.jpeg)
 ![Parts](images/IMG_6330.jpeg)